Darius Harper

-Darius Harper (born October 10, 1997) is an American football offensive tackle for the Birmingham Stallions of the United States Football League (USFL).
+Darius Harper (born October 10, 1997) is an American professional football offensive tackle for Birmingham Stallions of the United Football League (UFL).
 He played college basketball at Miami (OH) and college football at Cincinnati.

-College basketball
+College career

-2016-17
+Basketball

 Before playing football, Harper played college basketball at Miami (Ohio) after graduating from high school.
 He started 14 of 30 games and totaled 87 points, 64 rebounds, 7 steals, 2 assists and 8 blocks in 360 minutes.

-2017-18

 During his second season at Miami (Ohio), Harper did not see as much playing time.
 He started no games and totaled 4 points and 4 rebounds in just 23 minutes.

-College football

-2018
+Football

 In 2018, Harper transferred to Cincinnati where he played in 2 games.

-2019

-In his second year, Harper started 8 out of 14 games and helped his team win the American Athletic Conference East Division Championship.
+In his second year in 2019, Harper started 8 out of 14 games and helped his team win the American Athletic Conference East Division Championship.
 He was also named to the 2019 AAC All-Academic Team.

-2020

-In his last year, Harper started 10 games and helped his offensive line become a semifinalist for the Joe Moore Award.
+In his last year in 2020, Harper started 10 games and helped his offensive line become a semifinalist for the Joe Moore Award.
 He also earned his bachelor's degree in criminal justice and an Honorable Mention All-AAC.

-Profesional Career
+Professional career

 Los Angeles Chargers

 Harper was signed by the Los Angeles Chargers as an undrafted free agent on May 1, 2021.
 Harper was waived on August 30, 2021.

 Birmingham Stallions

-Harper was selected in the 5th round of the 2022 USFL Draft by the Birmingham Stallions.
+Harper was selected in the 5th round of the 2022 USFL draft by the Birmingham Stallions.
+He re-signed with the team on July 29, 2023, and again on August 19, 2024.
+He was released on January 30, 2025.

+DC Defenders

+On January 31, 2025, Harper signed with the DC Defenders of the United Football League (UFL).
+He was released on April 15, 2025.

+Birmingham Stallions (second stint)

+On April 16, 2025, Harper re-signed with the Stallions.